safecrossroads/safecrossroads.net/_posts/2018-11-27-episode-47-resource-description-framework-solid-and-safe.md

 Simpleton says, "We go a bit geeky on this one, but in a way that should be very accessible to most anyone."

 Our guests on this episode are Josh Wilson and Gabriel Viganotti.
-Both are front-end developers for MaidSafe, working Resource Description Framework (RDF) in a number of forms, to enhance the uses of the SAFE Network.
+Both are front-end developers for MaidSafe, working with Resource Description Framework (RDF) in a number of forms, to enhance the uses of the SAFE Network.

-We really get down to what RDF is, how it relates to Linked Data and the Socially Linked Data (SOLID) project, and other use cases that are quite creating a real revolution in how we manage data, making it both more useful as well as returning control of users' data to users.
+We really get down to what RDF is, how it relates to Linked Data and the Socially Linked Data (SOLID) project, and other use cases that are creating a real revolution in how we manage data, making it both more useful as well as returning control of users' data to users.

 Your host learned a lot.
 Hope you find it useful.